Vitamin List and Benefits

 - Heavy menstrual bleeding in women

 VKDB is much more common in infants.
-The bleeding may occur anywhere on in the body but when the bleeding occurs inside the body, it can be difficult to observe.
+The bleeding may occur anywhere in the body but when the bleeding occurs inside the body, it can be difficult to observe.
 It may occur when babies cannot stop bleeding because their blood does not have enough vitamin K to form a clot.